guangtunbenzhu/NonnegMFPy/README.md

       -- Everything needs to be non-negative

     Here are some small tips for using this code:

+      -- The code can work on multi-dimensional data, such as images, you only need to flatten them to 1D first, e.g., if X.shape = (n_instance, D1, D2)

+         >> new_X = X.reshape(n_instance, D1*D2)

+         And the code can then work on new_X.

       -- The algorithm can handle heteroscedastic uncertainties and missing data.
          You can supply the weight (V) and the mask (M) at the instantiation: